alonronin/medium-do-we-need-state/README.md

 ## Start the application

+First we need to Run `npx nx json-server blog` to start the json-server development server.
+Happy coding!

-Run `npx nx dev blog` to start the development server.
+Run `npx nx dev blog` to start the Next.js development server.
 Happy coding!

 ## Build for production